Lincyaw/lincyaw.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: MPhil in Computer Information and Engineering
+      institution: The Chinese University of Hong Kong (Shenzhen)
+      year: 2023-now
     - course: BSc in Computer Science
       institution: Harbin Institute of Technology(Shenzhen)
       year: 2022